Locally Adjusted Robust Regression

 the SVR method attempts to find a flat curve within a small

-ε tube to approximate the data in order to obtain good generalization
+ε tube to approximate the data in order to obtain good

 capability.
 But the age data may distribute like